 - Fertilizing/adding repellant to your spring bulbs so they all come up beautiful in the spring.

-- Protect evergreen shrubs and conifers from being eaten by deer, using sprays or netting.
+- Protecting your evergreen shrubs and conifers from being eaten by deer by using sprays or netting.

-- Cut down invasives or bramble (i.e. bittersweet) off trees and shrubs to prevent snow & ice load damage and for invasive control.
-Stake young trees so they do not fall over.
+- Cutting down invasives or bramble (i.e. bittersweet) off trees and shrubs to prevent winter weight damage and for invasive control.

 Please contact me if you have any questions or if you are interested in using my services at 978.274.5633.

 Thank you for your business and for your trust.

 Sophia update: She got braces over the holiday.
 It is interesting, young people today have a much more positive outlook about braces than I remember growing up!
 Nice to see.

 Observation: On Christmas morning I was looking out one of my windows at the snow falling and could see many songbirds eating seeds on perennials and shrubs right during the snowstorm, not even paying attention to the snow.
 It was fun and rewarding to watch.

 Climate Change: This was the craziest fall yet.
 After the mild and wet October, gardens were still flowering and happy going into November, lawns were still being mowed and fall cleanups were happening for the trees that did drop their leaves (could be drought related or just the length of season) while many trees were still hanging onto their leaves.
 Then winter came.
 It was the shortest fall clean up season I have ever had.
 Also of note, in looking at my journals the growing season is about 3-4 weeks longer now than 20 years ago.